 Two-time Rock and Roll Hall of Famer Neil Young chose to play gentler music as his tinnitus (ringing of the ears) got worse over the years.

 Most musicians will be faced with hearing loss as they age if they don’t take precautions to protect their hearing.
-Thankfully, there are musician earplugs which block volume without distorting voices and instruments.
+Thankfully, there are musician earplugs that block volume without distorting voices and instruments.

 But it’s important to note that, as Sting mentioned, you have to give yourself a little time to retrain your brain to distinguish between certain sounds.